home-assistant/home-assistant.io/source/_integrations/insteon.markdown

 ha_integration_type: integration
 ---

-<p class='note warning'>The Insteon company has shut down and turned off their cloud as of April 2022.
-Do not factory reset your device under any circumstances.
-If you have factory reset your device please see the instructions <a href="#recovering-after-factory-resetting-the-hub">Recovering After Factory Resetting The Hub</a> for how to proceed.</p>
+<p class='note warning'>The Insteon company has shut down and turned off their cloud as of April 2022.</p>

-This integration adds "local push" support for INSTEON Modems allowing linked INSTEON devices to be used within Home Assistant.
+This integration adds support for integrating your INSTEON network with Home Assistant.

-There is currently support for the following device types within Home Assistant:

-- Binary Sensor
-- Climate
-- Cover
-- Fan
-- Light
-- Sensor
-- Switch

-Device support is provided by the underlying [pyinsteon] package.
 It is known to work with the [2413U] USB and [2412S] RS242 flavors of PLM and the [2448A7] USB stick.
 It has also been tested to work with the [2242] and [2245] Hubs.
+Device support is provided by the underlying [pyinsteon] package.

+_If you have factory reset your device please see the instructions <a href="#recovering-after-factory-resetting-the-hub">Recovering After Factory Resetting The Hub</a> for how to proceed._

 {% include integrations/config_flow.md %}